oonid/oo.or.id/content/contents/install-moodle.md

 $ sudo chmod -R 0777 /var/www/moodledata
 ```

-There are references that use `/usr/local/moodledata` as the alternative of `/var/moodledata` to store user uploads, session data and other things that only moodle can access to and not accessible from the web.
-And the alternative for cache store in `/var/cache/moodle`.
+There are references that use `/usr/local/moodledata` as an alternative to `/var/www/moodledata` to store user uploads, session data, and other things that only Moodle can access and are not accessible from the web.
+The alternative for the cache store is in `/var/cache/moodle`.

-Additionally if you got `HTTP 403 Forbidden` while accessing `http://192.168.122.123/moodle/` and the error log at `/var/log/nginx/error.log` inform that it because of `directory index of "/var/www/html/moodle/" is forbidden`, means change your access to `http://192.168.122.123/moodle/index.php` or adjust index configuration in `/etc/nginx/sites-enabled/default` by adding `index.php`:
+Additionally, if you encounter `HTTP 403 Forbidden` while accessing `http://192.168.122.123/moodle/` and the error log at `/var/log/nginx/error.log` indicates that it's because directory index of "/var/www/html/moodle/" is forbidden, you need to change your access to `http://192.168.122.123/moodle/index.php` or adjust the index configuration in `/etc/nginx/sites-enabled/default` by adding `index.php`:

 ```
     # Add index.php to the list if you are using PHP
     index index.php index.html index.htm index.nginx-debian.html;
 ```

-Or, if everything is okay, you should see the moodle installation page while accessing `http://192.168.122.123/moodle/`.
+Or, if everything is okay, you should see the Moodle installation page when accessing `http://192.168.122.123/moodle/`.

 {{< figure src="/images/2023/moodle-install-page.webp" title="Moodle Installation Page" alt="Moodle Installation Page" position="center">}}

-From the installation page, after pressing Next, you will see form with 3 inputs:
+From the installation page, after clicking Next, you will see a form with 3 inputs:

 ```
 Web address: http://192.168.122.123/moodle
 Moodle directory: /var/www/html/moodle
 Data directory: /var/www/moodledata
 ```
-(you can adjust data directory with what you want as created above, eg.: /var/moodledata)
+(you can adjust the data directory to whatever you want, as created above, e.g., `/var/moodledata`)

-After pressing another Next, you choose database driver:
+After clicking Next again, you choose the database driver:

 ```
 Type: PostgreSQL (native/pgsql)
 ```

-Next, database settings:
+Next, the database settings:

 ```
 Database host: localhost
 Database name: moodle